irwansaifranto/MVCApp.SQLite/README.md

-This is new version from .Net Core MVC
+This is new version from .Net Core MVC.
+Please Enjoy